clojuresque/base/README.txt

 From now on you can skip the whole `buildscript` stuff and just use `usePlugin('clojure')` to load the plugin.

+## Filter

+In the filesets you can specify filters with `include` resp. `exclude`.
+This is fine for mostly file based languages.
+However clojure is strongly based on namespaces.
+Therefor the clojure part of the source sets support also `includeNamespace` and `excludeNamespace` which can be used to filter on the namespace name.
+Eg. to exclude examples from the final jar one could use

+    sourceSets.main.clojure {
+        excludeNamespace 'my.project.examples.**.*'
+    }

 ## Clojars Deployment